 One should also consider the use of capitalization in these lines.
 This is another technique that Dickinson is known for, and which causes confusion among students and scholars alike.
-There is no single definitive reason why Dickinson capitalized the words she did.
+There is no single definitive reason why Dickinson capitalized on the words she did.
 Often, the words she chose were the most prominent of the lines, the ones that were the most evocative and meaningful.
 This appears to be the case in ‘One need not be a Chamber to be Haunted‘ as well.
-You can read the full poem here.

 Analysis of One need not be a Chamber to be Haunted

 This also speaks to one’s experiences.
-As a relatively free moving creature, a human being is able to see, take in and live through a greater variety of events than could ever take place in a single room.
-This gives a “ghost” or internal demon, plenty of places to take hold.
+As a relatively free-moving creature, a human being is able to see, take in and live through a greater variety of events than could ever take place in a single room.
+This gives a “ghost” or an internal demon, plenty of places to take hold.

-In the next four lines the speaker states that if one were to choose, the should take their chances with an “external Ghost.”
+In the next four lines the speaker states that if one were to choose, they should take their chances with an “external Ghost.”
 It is far more dangerous to meet at “Midnight” with something from within one’s own mind.
-These are the encounters which can truly damage someone.
-The damage would come from a run in with “That Cooler Host” on the inside of one’s body.
+These are the encounters that can truly damage someone.
+The damage would come from a run-in with “That Cooler Host” on the inside of one’s body.

 It is clear the speaker finds something scarier about one’s own personal demons than anything one could find in the physical world.
 She paints the human mind as something that is infinitely uninviting.
 It’s not somewhere that one would want to spend too much time, especially alone.